 As directed, Gregg continued his follow-up care at Mayo Clinic in Rochester, Minnesota, and Mayo Clinic Health System in Eau Claire.
 Dr. Kincaid recalls that "one of my problems in taking care of him was to keep him for overexerting."
 Two months after his transplant, Gregg was back out on the putting green and itching to begin golfing again.

 Gregg and Barb are excited about his future, but they are also in awe of the gift he received.
 They are interested in learning more about the donor, but ultimately that decision rests with the donor family.

 "We are hopeful to have an opportunity to thank that family," says Gregg.
 "It's a weird thing to have a medical miracle for you be the result of a tragedy for someone else.
 I went from feeling like I didn't have long to live to now knowing some people have lived with a heart transplant for 20 years or more."

 In the meantime, Gregg is living life the only way he knows how: full of heart-pounding moments ― whether they be on the golf course, pheasant hunting with friends or as the family celebrated the birth of a grandchild.
 And the common thread through it all is gratitude for his new start.

 "Between here (Eau Claire), and Rochester and Arizona, Mayo definitely saved my life," says Gregg.
 "It's hard to wrap your head around the idea that they can take out your old heart and give you a new one.
 I'm really thankful to be alive in this day and age when medical technology has advanced as far as it has.
 It makes you feel really blessed.
 God is good and gracious."

-This story also is published on the Sharing Mayo Clinic blog You can find it there and share it with others.
+This story also is published on the Mayo Clinic Health System blog.
+You can find it there and share it with others.